Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Results

 Figs.~\ref{fig4}d-f present two-dimensional t-SNE visualizations of the readout layer activations after the three stages.
 After initial learning, activations from five enrolled speakers form distinct, well-separated clusters, indicating accurate speaker discrimination (Fig.~\ref{fig4}d).
 LoRA-based machine unlearning applied to speaker ID~1 causes its former cluster to overlap substantially with those of IDs~2 and 4 (Fig.~\ref{fig4}e), reflecting loss of discriminative power for the forgotten speaker while leaving the remaining speakers separable.
 Subsequent LoRA-based continual learning for a new speaker (ID~5) yields a compact, clearly separated cluster for the new identity while preserving the separation of the original speakers (Fig.~\ref{fig4}f).

 Fig.~\ref{fig4}g compares inference accuracy across the three tasks (Learn, UL and CL).
-The RM-DLoRA architecture achieves higher per-speaker accuracy than conventional RM program updates method because it avoids repeated, error-prone analogue reprogramming, thereby reducing cumulative conductance drift in the RM array (see Supplementary Fig. 3 for the noise tolerance of RM programming).
+The RM-DLoRA architecture achieves higher per-speaker accuracy than conventional RM program updates method because it avoids repeated, error-prone analogue reprogramming, thereby reducing cumulative conductance drift in the RM array (see Supplementary Fig.~4 for the noise tolerance of RM programming).

 Figs.~\ref{fig4}h-j quantify the benefits of the hardware-software co-design for training, on-device deployment and inference.
-Fig.~\ref{fig4}h shows that RM-DLoRA uses substantially fewer trainable parameters than the baseline full-parameter fine-tuning on RM array, reducing the number of training update operations by 25.16$\times$ across UL and CL tasks.
-Fig.~\ref{fig4}i compares write overhead: RM program updates require repeated reprogramming of the entire RM array, whereas our proposed RM-DLoRA updates only the LoRA weights stored in SRAM, reducing write-energy consumption by 63.74$\times$ for UL and CL tasks.
-As shown in Fig.~\ref{fig4}j, the hybrid architecture enables RM-DLoRA to achieve 12.03$\times$, 12.03$\times$ and 6.13$\times$ lower inference energy than a high-performance GPU for learning, machine unlearning and continual learning, respectively.
+Fig.~\ref{fig4}h shows that RM-DLoRA uses substantially fewer trainable parameters than the baseline full-parameter fine-tuning on RM array, reducing the number of training update operations by 100.66$\times$ and 50.33$\times$ across UL and CL tasks, respectively.
+Fig.~\ref{fig4}i compares write overhead: RM program updates require repeated reprogramming of the entire RM array, whereas our proposed RM-DLoRA updates only the LoRA weights stored in SRAM, reducing write-energy consumption by 254.97$\times$ and 127.48$\times$ for UL and CL tasks, respectively.
+As shown in Fig.~\ref{fig4}j, the hybrid architecture enables RM-DLoRA to achieve 38.89$\times$, 38.89$\times$ and 15.21$\times$ lower inference energy than a high-performance GPU for learning, machine unlearning and continual learning, respectively (see Supplementary Table~2 for the energy breakdown).